Asbestos in Australian Homes: What Inspectors Need to Know

 - Not documenting condition — identifying ACMs without assessing their condition leaves the client without actionable information

-- Ignoring concealed locations — ACMs behind tiles, under floor coverings, and in wall cavities are common but often overlooked in visual inspections.
+- Ignoring concealed locations — ACMs behind tiles, under floor coverings, and in wall cavities are common but often overlooked.
 Note these as limitations

 - Not photographing every finding — every suspected ACM needs photographic evidence with clear annotation